-Last night at Vertex, the sell-out event for 2D and 3D artists brought to you by our sister magazines ImagineFX and 3D World, Pixar’s Dylan Sisson spilled some of the secrets of how the Oscar-winning animation was made.
+Last year at Vertex, the sell-out event for 2D and 3D artists brought to you by our sister magazines ImagineFX and 3D World, Pixar’s Dylan Sisson spilled some of the secrets of how the Oscar-winning animation was made.

-If the nitty gritty 3D tech details are what you're after, you'll find many of these points covered in our article behind the scenes of Toy Story 4 (and you may also want to check out our top free textures).
+If nitty gritty 3D tech details are what you're after, you'll find many of these points covered in our article behind the scenes of Toy Story 4 (and you may also want to check out our top free textures).

 01. The level of detail was just incredible

 A few numbers will illustrate how far Pixar has travelled recently in terms of the level of detail in its scenes.
 Sully from Monsters, Inc. in 2001 was famously covered in over one million hairs, which was impressive at the time.
 But fast-forward to 2019's Toy Story 4 and even that number starts to look tiny.